-We will be as flexible as possible regarding uncertainties associated with COVID-19.
-If your project, event or activity is affected by COVID-19, we will work with you to reasonably and flexibly manage your funding agreement.
+We will be flexible regarding uncertainties associated with, and cancellations caused by, COVID-19 restrictions.
+If your project, event or activity is affected by COVID-19 restrictions, we will work with you to reasonably and flexibly manage your funding agreement.